2014–15 Cal State Northridge Matadors women's basketball team

 The 2014–15 Cal State Northridge Matadors women's basketball team represented California State University, Northridge during the 2014–15 NCAA Division I women's basketball season.
-The Matadors, led by fourth-year head coach Jason Flowers, played their games at the Matadome as members of the Big West Conference.
+The Matadors, led by fourth-year head coach Jason Flowers, played their games at the Matadome in Northridge, California as members of the Big West Conference.
+They finished the season 23–10 overall, 11–5 in Big West play, to finish in second place.

 Previous season

-The Matadors finished the season 18–14 overall (12–4 in Big West), and won both the Big West regular season and conference tournament.
+The Matadors finished the 2013–14 season 18–14 overall (12–4 in Big West), and won both the Big West regular-season and conference tournament.
 They were eliminated in the first round of the NCAA tournament with a 58–73 loss to South Carolina.